sfbrigade/datasci-earthquake/README.md

 The file is organized into three main sections:

 - **Postgres Environment Variables**.
 This section contains the credentials to connect to the PostgreSQL database, such as the username, password, and the name of the database.
 - **Backend Environment Variables**.
-These variables are used by the backend (e.g., FastAPI) to configure its behavior and to connect to the database and the frontend application.
+These variables are used by the backend (i.e., FastAPI) to configure its behavior and to connect to the database and the frontend application.
 - **Frontend Environment Variables**.
-This section contains the base URL for API calls to the backend and `NODE_ENV` variable that determines in which environment the Node.js application is running.
+This section contains the base URL for API calls to the backend, `NODE_ENV` variable that determines in which environment the Node.js application is running, and the token needed to access Mapbox APIs.

 ---